INFORMprojectsite/INFORM/docs/collections/_inform/mortality.md

 <a target="_blank" href="https://github.com/INFORMprojectsite/INFORM/tree/master/All-Cause%20Mortality%20Tools/Data%20Analysis%20Tools/STATA">Repository for STATA code</a>

-InterVA, the WHO recommended software for analyze datasets generated through the use of the 2016 WHO Verbal Autopsy instrument, can be accessed in the following repository: *Repository for InterVA Data Analysis Tool:* [Link](link-target)
+InterVA, the WHO recommended software for analyze datasets generated through the use of the 2016 WHO Verbal Autopsy instrument, can be accessed in the following repository: <a target="_blank" href="">Repository for InterVA Data Analysis Tool</a>